iTwin/viewer-sample-typescript/README.md

   - Application type - SPA
   - Redirect URIs - http://localhost:3000

 4. From a terminal at the root of the "app" directory, execute "npm start".
-This will start compile the application in watch mode and start an http server on port 3000.
+This will compile the application in watch mode and start an http server on port 3000.
 5. Navigate to http://localhost:3000 in your browser